ncbi/cxx-toolkit/pages/ch_config.md

 ##### UNICODE support

 Unlike Unix and Linux systems, Microsoft Windows has separate APIs for UNICODE (in the form of UTF-16) and ANSI character sets.
 NCBI C++ Toolkit's approach is similar to that of Unix - all strings are assumed to be in UTF-8 encoding.
 Still, when making calls to native OS API, the Toolkit has to distinguish UNICODE and non-UNICODE configurations.
-All strings are automatically converted into UTF-16 and from UTF-8 when required, primarily in the CORELIB.
+All strings are automatically converted into UTF-16 or into UTF-8 when required, primarily in the CORELIB.

 <a name="ch_config.Building_with_Visual"></a>